Interfaces and Networks

 • Counter Type.
 Specifies whether the interface uses a 32-bit counter or a 64-bit counter to measure bandwidth on the interface.

-NOTE: If an interface has a status of "down" during initial discovery, SL1 will discover the interface but assign the interface the default Counter Type of "32".
-During re-discovery or nightly auto-discovery, SL1 will update the Counter Type to "64" if applicable.
+NOTE: If an interface has a status of "down" during initial discovery, Skylar One will discover the interface but assign the interface the default Counter Type of "32".
+During re-discovery or nightly auto-discovery, Skylar One will update the Counter Type to "64" if applicable.

 • IANA Type.
 A string that describes the type of interface, as defined by the standards group Internet Assigned Numbers Authority.